 How to Make Buttermilk Fried Chicken

 Crispy on the outside and tender on the inside, this buttermilk southern fried chicken is your new go-to comfort food.
-Easy to make, full of flavor, and perfect for any meal!
+It's easy to make, full of flavor, and perfect for any meal!

 Prep: 15 minutes